Final report for LNE20-402

 Growers who attend educational programs and express interest in improving their winter greens production efficiency receive resources to help them implement and track changes including yield, and receive follow-up from project team in-person or by phone and email.

-As of November 2021, 12 growers who attended educational programs and read about spinach downy mildew in Vegetable Notes expressed interest in improving their winter greens production efficiency and have been contacted by us to receive resources.
+16 growers who attended educational programs and/or read about spinach production and spinach downy mildew management in Vegetable Notes expressed interest in improving their winter greens production efficiency and received resources regarding improving winter greens yields from us via email.
+25 growers completed a survey on changes to their winter spinach production practices based on our publications.

 Growers receive diagnostic support in the event of winter greens disease outbreaks on their farms.
 Samples are collected and shipped to collaborating labs for typing, and the results are communicated back to growers and shared with the Extension community to document emerging disease outbreaks.

-As of November 2021, 8 Northeast growers have reached out for spinach downy mildew diagnostic support.
-Of those, 6 were sent out for race identification.
+As of January 2023, 8 Northeast growers have reached out for spinach downy mildew diagnostic support.
+Of those, 6 were sent out for race identification (the remaining 2 were not sent out for race identification because COVID travel restrictions prevented us from collecting samples from the farms).
 2 were identified as the same novel strain and 1 as race 14.
-We have not received identification for 3 of the strains.
+We have not received identification for 3 of the strains due to staff and resource shortages at our cooperating institution University of Arkansas.

 Milestone Activities and Participation Summary